w3f/Grants-Program/applications/blockpublisher.md

 ### Ecosystem Fit

-Build on substrate, it will become parachain in Kumama or Polkadot
+Build on substrate, it will become parachain in Kusama or Polkadot

 ## Team